vargaae/organic-shop-project-js/README.md

  - Preliminary study for my Angular Organic Shop Project
  - Modern Javascript Application - plain / vanilla JS 2021

- ## Usage - Acknowledgement
+ ## Usage - Language - Acknowledgement

- - Project is based on the video syllabus of Webmania.cc - Thanks for the video syllabus to RRD
+ - Project is based on the video syllabus of Webmania.cc
+ - Application's default language is Hungarian because the fetched data is written in Hungarian
+ - Thanks for the video syllabus to RRD

 ## Highlighted Features
  Application's functions: